What's On In and Around Castlemaine

 Day trips & tours

-It’s a wonderful time to visit—easy days, beautiful weather for exploring, and plenty happening in town and across the region to help you enjoy a perfect getaway.
-Here are just some of the events scheduled for the next few months to help you decide when to book your getaway with us.
+Here are just some of the events scheduled for the months ahead to help you decide when to book your getaway with us.

 Artists Market.jpg

 Waaman Guided Tour – monthly.
-Join Uncle Rick Nelson on the first Saturday of each month (February 7, March 7 and April 4) for a memorable two-hour tour of Djaara Country, visiting significant sites selected by Uncle Rick.
+Join Uncle Rick Nelson on the first Saturday of each month for a memorable two-hour tour of Djaara Country, visiting significant sites selected by Uncle Rick.
 Learn about ancient traditions, hear rich stories and connect with the land and living culture.
 Tours depart via bus from the Castlemaine Market Building at 10 am.
 Book through the Castlemaine, Maldon and Surrounds website (Bendigo Tourism) or via the official website: waamantours.com.au.

 Castlemaine State Festival March 20 - 29.
 One of Victoria pre-eminent regional arts festivals returns in 2026 with a fabulous line up of music, conversation, performance, art installations, an opening street party and much, much more.
 The festival harnesses the extraordinary creative energy of Castlemaine - home to more creative industries residents that any other area in Australia - in a way that is unique and true to the landscapes and places of the region.
 Don’t miss it.